MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 # Power BI Desktop project Report folder

 > [!IMPORTANT]
 > Power BI Desktop projects is currently in **PREVIEW**.
-This information relates to a prerelease product that may be substantially modified before it's released.
+This information relates to a prerelease product that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-This article describes the files and sub-folders in the Microsoft Power BI Desktop project Report folder.
-Not every project will include all of the files and sub-folders described here.
+This article describes the files and subfolders in the Microsoft Power BI Desktop project Report folder.
+Not every project includes all of the files and subfolders described here.

 ## \<project name>.Report

-Contains files and sub-folders that represent a Power BI Report.
-Depending on your project, it can include the following:
+Contains files and subfolders that represent a Power BI Report.
+Depending on your project, it can include:

 #### report.json

 Defines a report including visuals, page layout, and intended interactions.
-During **PREVIEW**, this file does not support external editing.
+During **PREVIEW**, this file doesn't support external editing.

 #### definition.pbir

 Defines, in JSON format, the overall file structure and references to the dataset used by the report.
 Power BI Desktop can open a .PBIR file directly, just the same as if the report were opened from a .PBIP file.
-Opening a PBIR also opens the dataset alongside if there is a relative reference (`byPath`).
+Opening a PBIR also opens the dataset alongside if there's a relative reference (`byPath`).

 Example definition.pbir JSON: